Wirecloud/wirecloud/docs/installation_and_admin_guide.md

 Once installed virtualenv, you will be able to create virtual environments using the following command:

-    $ virtualenv ENV
+    $ virtualenv venv

-This will create an ENV folder for storing all the resources related to the virtual environment.
+This will create an `venv` folder for storing all the resources related to the virtual environment.
 To begin using the virtual environment, it needs to be activated:

     $ source venv/bin/activate